AMA Did You Handcuff The Police On The Kaneshie – Mamprobi Road ?

-My past Saturday has been one of difficulty in traversing through the portholes at the Korle-Bu Teaching Hospital, a situation that can be life-threatening to a woman in labour, coupled difficulty in withdrawing money from the GCB ATM – and not even the g-link of other networks at ATM Farm could come to my rescue to what seems to be an official sanctioning of an indiscipline by the Accra Metropolitan Authority (AMA) for the blocking of a major road for a private event .
+My past Saturday has been one of difficulty in traversing through the portholes at the Korle-Bu Teaching Hospital, a situation that can be life threatening to a woman in labour, coupled with difficulty in withdrawing money from the GCB ATM – and not even the g-link of other networks at ATM Farm could come to my rescue to what seems to be an official sanctioning of an indiscipline by the Accra Metropolitan Assembly (AMA) for the blocking of a major road for a private event .

-As a country, we have the propensity of shouting hoarse on our voices about the hydra-headed indiscipline in all-fiber of the Ghanaian society.
+As a country we have the propensity to shouting hoarse on our voices about the hydra-headed indiscipline in all fiber of the Ghanaian society.
 But we never are stronger at speaking truth to power and if we try doing, our political affiliations and overly partisan positions weaken any such critique but there lies the problem.

 We need a generation of Ghanaians that have their community at heart and will dare to make a difference by not sitting aloof and only complain about the many intractable dimensions of indiscipline permeating all shades of our national life – be it in the area of sanitation, improper siting of building structures, auto mechanics hijacking one side of the roads for their fitting works, free for all high noise levels in our market square and roads sides, forgetting it has health implications, blocking of roads for private activity like parties and funerals all to the detriment of our safety and the list is endless.